 Rowan Street gained +78.5% for the first half of 2023 compared to +16.8% gain for the S&P 500 Index.
+Please see disclosures for the historical performance data.
 The strongest contributors to our outperformance were: Spotify +103%, Meta +138%, Trade Desk +72% and Shopify +86%.
 Below we listed some historical annual returns for our top core holdings.
 As you can see, in any given calendar year stock returns can be very erratic, depending on the mood that Mr. Market is in (and the mood swings have been pretty intense over the past 3 years).
 However, the fundamentals of companies usually do not fluctuate even nearly as much from year to year, and over time, stock prices tend to accurately reflect the underlying business results.

 Our portfolio remains dominated by digital platform businesses (a leading digital music streaming platform, a leading social media platform that connects billions of people worldwide, a digital advertising platform focused on making data-driven advertising as ubiquitous as electronic trading in equities, an e-commerce platform that empowers entrepreneurs and businesses of all sizes to grow their online presence and scale their operations, and a leading streaming platform for movies, TV shows and original content), which are all rapidly getting repriced by Mr. Market after their valuations were severely punished in 2022 on fears of persistent inflation and rising interest rates.